zvector/fate/README.md

 <a name="deferral--overview--responding-to-a-deferrals-resolution" />
 ### Responding to a deferral’s resolution

 Each resolved substate is directly associated with an eponymous **callback queue** and identically named **registrar method**.
 Consumers of the deferral may at any time use a registrar method to add callbacks to the registrar’s associated callback queue; however, the deferral will react to a callback addition differently based on its resolution state.
 While in the unresolved state, callbacks are simply saved to the queue, potentially to be executed later pending the deferral’s resolution.
-Once the corresponding **resolver method** of a particular queue is called, the deferral transitions to its associated resolved substate, the functions in that queue are executed, and all other queues are emptied.
+Once the corresponding **resolver method** of a particular queue is called, the deferral transitions to the resolver’s associated resolved substate, the callbacks in its queue are executed, and all other queues are emptied.
 Thereafter, if new callbacks are added to the queue of the selected substate, they will be executed immediately, while callbacks subsequently added to any of the other queues will be ignored.

 <a name="deferral--overview--constructor-syntax" />
 ### Constructor syntax